6 Keys to a Successful (Fitness) Blog

 To that end a few thoughts:

-NOTE: I’ll call myself out and state that there’s probably a handful of misspelled (or even missed) words in this very post.
+NOTE: I’ll call myself out and state there’s a handful of misspelled (or even missed) words in this very post.
 Whatever.
-Give me a break – I’m not wearing my glasses as I type this.
+Give me a break.
+It’s blog, not a dissertation.
+And, I’m not wearing my glasses.

 – Not every posts needs to be Atlas Shrugged.
 Lengthy posts – while cool for showing off your writing chops and definitely warranted when you’re writing about something you’re passionate about – will bore the crap out of people after awhile.

 In his book Rise to the Top, Jon Goodman mentioned how you should have a schedule of short, to the point posts (400-500 words) that are easily “shared” and help to generate more traffic, and long(er), more elaborate posts to help “keep” your current readers.